edgedb/edgedb/docs/guides/migrations/guide.rst

 .. note::

-    Gel commands inside the REPL use a backslash instead of the ``edgedb`` command, so you can migrate your schema inside the REPL by typing ``\migration create`` , followed by ``\migrate``.
+    Gel commands inside the REPL use a backslash instead of the |gelcmd|
+    command, so you can migrate your schema inside the REPL by typing ``\migration create`` , followed by ``\migrate``.
 Not only are the comands shorter, but they also execute faster.
 This is because the database client